Happy Together (song): Reception and accolades

-The single received primarily good reviews in the American press at the time.
+The single received primarily positive reviews in the American press at the time.
 Billboard magazine described "Happy Together" as a "groovy folk-oriented item" that could repeat the chart success of the Turtles' earlier hit single "It Ain't Me, Babe (also predicting that the song would reach the Top 20) and praised Joe Wissert's production.
 It is similarly described in Cashbox magazine, where they write that it is a "happy go-lucky melody-rocker" regarding a boy who has fallen in love.
 They end the review by noting that it might become a hit for the group.
 In Record World, the song was ranked a "sleeper of the week", stating that the group are "happy together", which they had to be in order to get the song "into the grooves".
 In the UK, the single also received praise.
 In Disc & Music Echo, critic Penny Valentine writes that the group has a "divine sound going" on the song.
 She positively notes the guitars, which she considers "warm", and closes the review by stating that the lead singer "threads" the lyrics together.
 Peter Jones from Record Mirror believes that "Happy Together" starts off tamely which escalates into a "most commercial sort of sound."
 He also adds that the chorus appealed to him the most.
 All in all, he gave the single four stars.